iskodirajga/buzzingpixel.com/system/user/content/ee-add-ons/ansel/documentation/sections/01--getting-started/03--configuring.md

 The config override item is `$config['ansel']['default_host']`.

-#### Image cache location
+#### Image cache location and Image cache url

-This must be a full server path to a publicly URL accessible directory Ansel can use for caching images that are resized on the fly.
-By default, it will be `path/to/public/dir/images/ansel_image_cache/`.
+The Image cache location settings must be a full server path to a publicly URL accessible directory Ansel can use for caching images that are resized on the fly.
+New installations set this to the default value  `path/to/public/dir/images/ansel_image_cache/`.
 Make sure this directory has the appropriate permissions for PHP to write to it.

+And the Image cache url must be the publicly accessible URL of that cache directory.
+The new install default value is `/images/ansel_image_cache/`.

-The config override item is `$config['ansel']['image_cache_location']`.
+The config override items are:

+`$config['ansel']['image_cache_location']`
+`$config['ansel']['image_cache_url']`

 #### Default maximum quantity